MeeT the Staff

 Academic Peer Mentors / Student Staff

 Gener graduated from Bonita Vista High School in 2018.
-He is majoring in International Security and Conflict Resolution with a Specialization in Environment and Security and minoring in Leadership Development.
-After graduation, Gener plans on joining a local government group/cooperation/non-profit organization that advocates for eco-friendly sustainability in San Diego through public policy and or lobbying for a year or two.
-Following that, Gener plans on attending graduate school to obtain a PhD in Ecology or History.
+He majors in international security and conflict resolution with a specialization in environment and security.
+He also minors in leadership development.
+After graduation, Gener plans to join a local government group/cooperation/non-profit organization that advocates for eco-friendly sustainability in San Diego through public policy and/or lobbying for a year or two.
+Following that, Gener plans to attend graduate school to obtain a Ph.D. in ecology or history.
 His hobbies include reading novels, photography, watching movies, and hanging out with good company.
-His favorite quote is, "The World is Yours".
+His favorite quote is, "The World is Yours."

 Gabriela graduated from San Ysidro High School in 2018 and majors in chemistry.
 After graduation, she plans to attend graduate school and pursue a career as a forensic chemist.
 She enjoys singing, binging Netflix shows, video and image editing, and spending time with friends and family.
 One of her favorite quotes is, “if you can dream it, you can do it.”

-Natalia graduated from Southwest High School in 2018 and is majoring in Spanish.
-Upon graduation from SDSU, she plans to get both a teaching credential and translation certificate.
+Natalia graduated from Southwest High School in 2018 and majors in Spanish.
+Upon graduation from SDSU, she plans to get both a teaching credential and a translation certificate.
 Natalia aspires to work as an interpreter for a few years and then begin teaching in high school or college.
 Her hobbies include playing drums, reading, playing soccer, learning new languages and martial arts.
-Natalia's favorite quote is, “It is not true that people stop pursuing dreams because they grow old, they grow old because they stop pursuing dreams”.
+Natalia's favorite quote is, “It is not true that people stop pursuing dreams because they grow old, they grow old because they stop pursuing dreams.”